 In 2017, Mounia was chosen by the Directors' Fortnight to represent Lebanon at the 70th Cannes Film festival as part of Lebanon factory.
 She co-wrote and co-directed with Costa Rican director Neto Villalobos and their film "El Gran Libano" opened the Directors' Fortnight on may 18, 2017 then went on to screen at the BFI and the Sarajevo Film Festival.

-In October 2017, Mounia directed the episode “Forbidden Love” in London from the “Do Not Disturb” Series, produced by Pulse Films and Jude Law, and for content production house BlackPills.
-Just a little after that, she completed “11 minutes, 11 dreams”, a Fashion Film in collaboration with Fashion designer Sandra Mansour which was initially released exclusively on Vogue with an article describing the project.
+In October 2017, Mounia directed the episode Forbidden Love in London of the Do Not Disturb Series, produced by Pulse Films and Jude Law, for content production house Blackpills.
+Just a little after that, she completed 11 minutes, a Fashion Film in collaboration with Fashion Designer Sandra Mansour which was released exclusively on Vogue then Staff Picked by Vimeo.

 Mounia recently completed the 5 month Cannes Film Festival’s Cinéfondation Residency in Paris with her first feature, Costa Brava Lebanon, set in Lebanon, co-written with Spanish screenwriter Clara Roquet and produced by Abbout Productions (Myriam Sassine and Georges Schoucair) in coproduction with France.
 The project was also selected to participate in the Torino Film Lab where it was mentored by Palme D’Or winner Cristian Mungiu and will then go to the Atelier D’Angers, created by Jeanne Moreau.
 The project also won the CNC Development Award at the 71st Cannes Film Festival and the new century award development award at the Gouna Film Festival.